chai684/Mini-project/README.md

 # Mini-project
-# Nothing to see right now
+# Nothing to see here